Python3-8/basencode/README.md

 Integer(41976)
 >>> n1 * n2
 Integer(670592745)
-# Both true and floor division return an Integer and perform the same functionality (as of now)
+# True division will return a Float, and floor division an Integer
 >>> n2 / n1
 Float(4.400243013365737)
 >>> n2 // n1